-IT Resource management tools contain resource-centric reports that not only display resource heatmaps across the project calendar but also scientifically predict the resources needed in future and costs incurred against both financial returns and promised benefits.
+IT resource management tools contain resource-centric reports that not only display resource heatmaps across the project calendar but also scientifically predict the resources needed in future and costs incurred against both financial returns and promised benefits.
 In simple terms, it profiles your resources by their relevance for feasible projects, availability of skills and experience, location and effort hours on prior and ongoing commitments.
-This comparative assessment informs you of your workforce’s strengths and limitations, ensuring that your staff are assigned work that keeps them sufficiently challenged without overwhelming them.
+This comparative assessment informs you of your workforce’s strengths and limitations, ensuring that your staff is assigned work that keeps them sufficiently challenged without overwhelming them.

 Over to you